 Ash used $5000 out of her life savings to set up her own cosmetics line - Mary Kay Cosmetics.
 It became a unique multi-level direct sales company designed by a woman for women.
 In one fell swoop, Ash had found solutions to both problems that affected her whilst working for other firms.

 Mary Kay Cosmetics is still giving work to over 500,000 women in 29 countries and is making more than $2bn in sales each year.
-A great sales model never dies.
+A great sales model and sales strategy never dies.

 3. David Ogilvy